qiaohanscode/technical-tutorial/frontend/ngrx/store/reducers.md

 ```
 `Note: `It is recommended to abstract a feature key string to prvent hardcoding strings when registering feature state and calling [createFeatureSelector](https://ngrx.io/api/store/createFeatureSelector).
 Alternatively, you can use a [Feature Creator](https://ngrx.io/guide/store/feature-creators) which automatically generates seletors for your feature state.

-Using Standalone API, register the feature state on application bootstrop eagerly:
+The feature state can also be registered on application bootstrap eagerly:

 `main.ts`
 ```